 Bus: Bus routes 14, 19, and 38 run through Shaftesbury Avenue, stopping close to the theatre.
 If you are around Piccadilly Circus, you will find the following routes: 6, 12, 23, 88, 94, 139, 159 and 453.

-Available Facilities: Wheelchair accessible, In-house bar, Coat check, Washrooms
+Available facilities: Wheelchair accessible, In-house bar, Coat check, Washrooms

 Accessibility: Sondheim Theatre welcomes disabled guests and strives to make the show accessible to everyone